Canon’s Astrophotography Camera: Canon EOS 60Da

-The Canon EOS 60Da is a DSLR camera designed specifically for astrophotography.
+The Canon EOS 60Da is an 18 MP DSLR camera designed specifically for astrophotography.
 In fact, the “a” in the camera’s name stands for “astrophotography”.
 Shortly after publishing and sharing this post on social media, I found a used Canon 60DA camera body for sale, and purchased it on the spot.

 Not only does the 60Da represent Canon’s continued support for the DSLR astrophotography market, but it offers beginners a comfortable choice to consider when jumping into a hobby with a steep learning curve.

-Riding on the success of Canon’s first DSLR camera for astrophotography (the Canon EOS 20Da), the 60Da is the newest model available for DSLR astrophotography enthusiasts looking for an out-of-the box DSLR for astro-imaging.
+Riding on the success of Canon’s first DSLR camera for astrophotography (the Canon EOS 20Da), the 60Da is (currently) the newest model available for DSLR astrophotography enthusiasts looking for an out-of-the-box DSLR for astro-imaging.

 The Canon 60Da has a modified infrared filter and a low-noise sensor with heightened hydrogen-alpha sensitivity for improved photography of red hydrogen emission nebulae.

 Astrophotography cameras come in many shapes and sizes, but an astro-modified DSLR will always be a practical choice for beginners.
 Unlike the rest of the EOS cameras in Canon’s lineup, the 60Da does not require any modifications to capture astrophotography images with increased color and detail in many objects.

 This camera was built exclusively for astrophotography, which is why I dig it so much.

 What sets this camera apart from the original Canon EOS 60D, is that it is tailor-made for astrophotography.
 The 60Da was designed to ensure accurate depictions of the red hues associated with many deep-sky emission nebula targets.